phegde298/FinTrac/README.md

-# 💸 FinTrack - Personal Finance Tracker
+# 💸 FinTrac - Personal Finance Tracker

-FinTrack is a full-stack expense and income tracker that helps users manage their personal finances with ease.
+FinTrac is a full-stack expense and income tracker that helps users manage their personal finances with ease.
 It provides a clean dashboard, data visualization, and secure user authentication.

 ---